python/devguide/index.rst

 Quick Reference
 ---------------

-Here are the basic steps needed to get :ref:`set up <setup>` and contribute a patch.
+Here are the basic steps needed to get set up and contribute a patch.
 This is meant as a checklist, once you know the basics.
 For complete instructions please see the :ref:`setup guide <setup>`.

 1. Install and set up :ref:`Git <vcsetup>` and other dependencies